open-bootcamp-collective/bioinformatics-cohort-1/02-Bioinformatics_Fundamentals/group_homework_2.md

 - Write a Python script `find_orfs.py` that:
     - Reads a DNA sequence from `test_dna_orf.txt`
-    - Uses Bio.Seq and considers the 6 reading frames
+    - Uses Bio.Seq and considers the 6 possible reading frames
     - Determines and prints (in any order) all unique, translated amino acid sequences that:
         - Begin with a start codon (M/Methionine)
         - End with a stop codon (e.g., * in Biopython translation)
         - Do not contain intermediate stop codons
-- Report how many ORFs you determined.
+- Report how many unique ORFs you determined.

 Hint: Consider using `.reverse_complement()` and `.translate(to_stop=False)` and filter translated results
 Bonus: Save all unique protein sequences to a FASTA file using `Bio.SeqIO`